russmckendrick/records/content/albums/hup-3580276/index.md

 styles: ["Alternative Rock", "Folk Rock", "Indie Rock"]
 ---

-Hup is the second album by The Wonder Stuff, released in 1989.
+Hup is the second album by English alternative rock band the Wonder Stuff, released in 1989.